gnosis/dx-tools/README.md

 #    it must download the Docker image.
 ./cli -h
 ```
+# Config
+The configuration is done using environment variables.
+The `cli` script is already configured and should work as it is, but in order to
+do trading you should change the mnemonic to use your own.

+The best way to redefine the mnemonic or any other config, is just creating a
+`local.conf` file that override the environemnt variabled defined in the `cli`.

+> This local.conf is ignored by git, so is ok to have your personal config there.

+# Basic usage
 ## Get token list
 Get all avaliable tokens in the DX
 ```bash